-Bulb Count: Total number of bulbs – either LED or incandescent – on the string.
+Number of bulbs.
+The total number of bulbs – either LED or incandescent – on the string.

-For most LED light strings the answer here is no so if you need that function, be sure to check this spec.
+For most LED light strings the answer here is no so if you need to be able to remove the bulbs for your project, this type of set might not work.
 Most incandescent mini light bulbs can be replaced and extra bulbs are shipped with the strings.

 Tail length: Length of wire between last plug and female plug.
 Note that the sum of the lead length and tail length will be the distance between the light strings when wired in series.